Mercy-Collective/mercy-framework/README.md

 ---

 We appreciate your interest in the Mercy Framework.
-We hope it serves as a valuable tool for your FiveM server development.
 If you have any questions or need further assistance, please don't hesitate to reach out to us on Discord.

 Happy developing!